charbelkhabbaz/XpertBot_advanced_data_science_Internship_tasks/README.md

 2- Data profiling per table - Count records, check nulls, data types, distributions

+please check: task2.docx
 3- Document the schema - Describe tables, keys, and relationships

+please check: task3.docx
 ## 🔧 Technical Implementation
 Data Cleaning & Preparation
 Used regex expressions to filter and clean data rows for example:

-I used here regular expressions to clean the names and keep only the real names:

 DELETE FROM clients WHERE client_id > 0 AND name NOT REGEXP '^[A-Za-z]+([ -][A-Za-z]+)*$';

 Implemented SQL queries for data validation and transformation

-Handled null values and inconsistent data formats (I dropped several empty, non-useful tables that provided no insights, such as Posts and Posts_photo, since both were empty.)
+Handled null values and inconsistent data formats (several empty were dropped, non-useful tables that provided no insights, such as Posts and Posts_photo, since both were empty.)

 Performed comprehensive data profiling for each table